Open today 10:00 a.m. ‐ 5:00 p.m.

 NMC Artist in Residence

-NMC’s self-directed Artist in Residence program is designed to nurture artistry and innovation by providing musicians with the tools, time and space, and the use of NMC’s singular collection and expertise to create new works in a world-class facility.
+National Music Centre’s self-directed Artist in Residence program is designed to nurture artistry and innovation by providing musicians with the tools, time and space, and the use of our one-of-a-kind collection and expertise to create new works in a world-class facility.